heidihendry/camelot/doc/scale.rst

 Working with large datasets
 ---------------------------

-*This section applies to versions of Camelot 1.2.0 and beyond.*

 You'll have noticed in setting up Camelot, that you probably did not need to provision servers, configure relational databases, network equipment and so on.
 Camelot does *not* treat working with massive volumes of data as its